Courses and Degree Requirements for the BA in Consciousness and Human Potential

 During this course, students develop and present a summative oral presentation and write a paper that serves to integrate and complete the knowledge and experience gained from the Consciousness and Human Potential major.
 Note: A total of 4 credits is required.
 Students should take the course after having completed all other requirements.

 Reading the Vedic Literature in the Sanskrit script is a technology of Maharishi’s Science and Technology of Consciousness for enhancing the development of higher states of consciousness.
-In this course, students learn to read the Vedic Literature in the original Sanskrit for its sound value and discover how this practice strengthens brain functioning.
-Students also learn the basic principles of Maharishi’s Science and Technology of Consciousness,.
+In this course, students learn to read the Vedic Literature in Sanskrit in the traditional way — for the value of the sounds, without studying grammar or meaning — and discover how this practice affects brain functioning.
+Students also learn the basic principles of Maharishi’s Science and Technology of Consciousness.
 Vedic Science, including the recent discovery of how human physiology forms a perfect replica of natural law, as embodied in the 40 aspects of the Veda and Vedic Literature.
 This historic discovery reveals that the natural laws governing the universe are the same laws governing our physiology — meaning that each of us has access, within our own physiology, to the total potential of natural law.

 This course is an in-depth, advanced version of FOR 431 that allows a deeper and more nuanced exploration of higher states of consciousness as described by Maharishi and as experienced naturally and spontaneously by Transcendental Meditation practitioners and by people throughout history.
 Included are specific perspectives on human development and enlightenment from key Western and Eastern thinkers, as well as expanded video and reading selections, more time for discussion, and more options for expressing course material through writing, multimedia presentations, and small-group projects.
 The course is question- and discussion-driven, with an emphasis on connecting the understanding of higher states to your own experiences—and addressing any and all individual questions on these topics.
 A TM Retreat/ World Peace Assembly is included.
 This course may be substituted for FOR 431 to fulfill the General Education graduation requirement.
 Prerequisite: FOR 103 or PH 101.